Sochi residents blame Games for ecological damage

 For most residents, they see the attention that the Olympics will bring as a final chance to be heard, but some barely have the strength left to fight.

-"I'm just tired, it's too much," says Vorochkova, with tears in her eyes, closing the door to her aluminium shack that sits across from the ruin of her old house.
+"I'm just tired, it's too much," says Vorochkova, with tears in her eyes, closing the door to her aluminum shack that sits across from the ruin of her old house.

 "All I want to do is sleep," she said.